piegu/language-models/README.md

 - Applications:
   - notebook [lm3-portuguese-classifier-TCU-jurisprudencia.ipynb](https://github.com/piegu/language-models/blob/master/lm3-portuguese-classifier-TCU-jurisprudencia.ipynb) ([nbviewer of the notebook](https://nbviewer.jupyter.org/github/piegu/language-models/blob/master/lm3-portuguese-classifier-TCU-jurisprudencia.ipynb)): code used to fine-tune a Portuguese Bidirectional LM and a Text Classifier on "(reduzido) TCU jurisprudência" dataset.
   - notebook [lm3-portuguese-classifier-olist.ipynb](https://github.com/piegu/language-models/blob/master/lm3-portuguese-classifier-olist.ipynb) ([nbviewer of the notebook](https://nbviewer.jupyter.org/github/piegu/language-models/blob/master/lm3-portuguese-classifier-olist.ipynb)): code used to fine-tune a Portuguese Bidirectional LM and a Sentiment Classifier on "Brazilian E-Commerce Public Dataset by Olist" dataset.

+**[ WARNING ]** The code of this notebook [lm3-portuguese-classifier-olist.ipynb](https://github.com/piegu/language-models/blob/master/lm3-portuguese-classifier-olist.ipynb) must be updated in order to use the SentencePiece model and vocab already trained for the Portuguese Language Model in the notebook [lm3-portuguese.ipynb](https://github.com/piegu/language-models/blob/master/lm3-portuguese.ipynb) as it was done in the notebook [lm3-portuguese-classifier-TCU-jurisprudencia.ipynb](https://github.com/piegu/language-models/blob/master/lm3-portuguese-classifier-TCU-jurisprudencia.ipynb) (see explanations at the top of this notebook).

 Here's an example of using the classifier to predict the category of a TCU legal text: